 Black-Tie Optional

-However, you don’t need to worry as much about choosing something worthy of the red carpet.
-Feel free to branch out into simple-but-elevated fabric options like crepe and satin, just so long as your dress still has enough structure to avoid wrinkling through the ceremony or the reception.
+Like formal black-tie weddings, your best bet is sticking to longer dresses, solid colors, and eveningwear fabrics.
+However, you should feel free to branch out into simple-but-elevated fabric options like crepe and satin, just so long as your dress still has enough structure to avoid wrinkling through the ceremony or the reception.

 Prints and patterns are acceptable at black-tie optional events, but you don’t want to go too crazy.
-Subtle florals and watercolor prints are a fun way to infuse your personality into a black-tie optional outfit without feeling out of place or inappropriate.
+Subtle florals (try burnout!) and watercolor prints are a fun way to infuse your personality into a black-tie optional outfit without feeling out of place or inappropriate.

 Cocktail/Semi-Formal Weddings